 Imagine relaxing in a bubbling hot natural pool, surrounded by lush vegetation, without a single other soul around for miles.
 The USA is full of these off-the-beaten-path hot springs that are reasonably easy to access and available for anyone to enjoy!

-We have our personal favorites but we also enlisted the help of a few other travel bloggers to bring you a list of the best of the best hot springs in the USA.
+We have our personal favorites but we also enlisted the help of a few other travel bloggers to bring you a list of the best of the best hot springs that are easily accessible in the USA.
+Enjoy!

 Hot Springs Map

 - The Best Hot Springs in America

 - 1. Travertine Hot Springs, California

 - 2. Penny Hot Springs, Colorado